pomerium/documentation/content/docs/get-started/fundamentals/core/tcp-routes.md

 In this tutorial, you secured a TCP connection to Redis.
 To secure the connection, you used the `pomerium-cli` `tcp` command.

-At this point, we’ve done all we can do with a hosted Pomerium instance in a Dockerized environment.
-You now know all the necessary basics for running Pomerium itself, so let’s take it out of Docker and into the wild!
+At this point, we've done all we can do with a hosted Pomerium instance in a Dockerized environment.
+You now know all the necessary basics for running Pomerium itself, so let's take it out of Docker and into the wild!

 In the next tutorial, we will turn to Google Cloud Platform (GCP) to spin up a Virtual Machine instance, register a domain using Cloud Domains, and wire it up with Cloud DNS.
 This way, you can self-host your own domain and Pomerium.